 I consider myself a pretty expert traveler at this point.
 I’ve lived on three continents, including some of the biggest cities in the world (NYC and London, I miss you).
 Flying across them to visit family is the most convenient excuse to plan a few detours along the way.

 Honestly, I've made mistakes, like bashing and bumping a gigantic wheely suitcase over cobblestoned European streets to losing my luggage in Africa with nothing to wear but a sweatsuit in the summer.
-But now I’m an expert on planning a trip that’s efficient, enjoyable, and Instagrammable.
+TO A WEDDING.
+But now, I’m an expert on planning a trip that’s efficient, enjoyable, and Instagrammable.
 It all starts with what you wear.
 And transitional dressing is fun!
 Have fun!

 I’m already outlining my own fall trips and, of course, my Euro Summer 2023.
 Here are my pro tips I’ll be employing to look chic ... rather than ostentatiously American in my European fashion.

 Choosing better fabrics makes each item more dynamic with a sustainable assortment of items.
-Anthropologie is a great place to shop for affordable, unique designs in breezy fabrics that are perfect for summer excursions.
+Anthropologie is a great place to shop for affordable, unique designs in breezy fabrics that are perfect for transitional weather and fall excursions.

 Basics are the building blocks of your closet.
 Even when I overpack for travel, the pieces I actually end up wearing are my trusty basics.
 My basic tanks, my trusty white tees, and my blue jeans always find their way into my outfits.
 So I invest in them.The basics from Everlane are top tier.
 No more dingy whites or flimsy fabrics that don’t last.
 Everlane makes basics you’ll keep forever.

 Nothing is more obnoxious than traversing European streets with an overstuffed bag.
 Especially as it starts to get colder.
 No thanks.
 Streamline your travel with smaller bags — Beis is my favorite because it’s both stylish and efficient — which will force you to rethink your outfits.

-Go for items you can mix and match for multiple different looks.
+Go for items you can mix and match for multiple looks.
 This means neutrals and versatile pieces.
-Your look will blend in seamlessly and you'll feel exuberant, you Citizen of the World!
+Your look will blend in more seamlessly and travel will be far less painful and exuberant!